MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 ## West Africa Mapping Project

 This is not the first time a Missing Maps activity has taken place in Guinea.
-Missing Maps was involved with the West Africa Mapping Project that took place in 2016, after the Ebola crisis.
-[Here](https://www.missingmaps.org/blog/2017/01/24/west-africa-mapping-hub-end/) in this post are some valuable lessons learned from that previous community mapping work in the country.
+Missing Maps was involved with the West Africa Mapping Project that took place in 2016, after the Ebola crisis in the country.
+[Here](https://www.missingmaps.org/blog/2017/01/24/west-africa-mapping-hub-end/) in this post are some valuable lessons learned from that previous community mapping work.

 ## The Takeaway